kevansimpson/library-alexandria/README.md

 * Persistence mechanisms for all entities
 * Service layer components for Authors and Works
 * Endpoints via controllers for Authors and Works
+* Integration tests to verify correct behavior
 * Data model diagram, which is available:
   * [via source code](./src/main/resources/public/catalog.png)
   * [via endpoint](http://localhost:8080/catalog.png)

 ### Work To Be Done

-* Unit and integration tests
+* Unit tests
 * Logging
 * Endpoints/controllers for child entities of Works